neuralmagic/deepsparse/README.md

         batch_size: 1
         alias: question_answering/sparse_quantized

-Finally, after your `config.yaml` file is built, you can run the server with the config file path as an argument:
+Finally, after your `config.yaml` file is built, run the server with the config file path as an argument:
 ```bash
 deepsparse.server --config_file config.yaml
 ```